matrix-org/matrix.org/jekyll/_posts/guides/2016-10-18-e2e_implementation.rst

 The event may also include other settings for how messages sent in the room should be encrypted (for example, ``rotation_period_ms`` to define how often the session should be replaced).
+See the spec for more details.

 Handling an ``m.room.encrypted`` event
 --------------------------------------

-Encrypted events have a type of ``m.room.encrypted``.
+Encrypted events have a type of |m.room.encrypted|_.
 They have a content property ``algorithm`` which gives the encryption algorithm in use, as well as other properties specific to the algorithm [#]_.